-For most freelancers, time tracking is just another mundane requirement - something we do to bill clients accurately.
-But if that's all you're using it for, you're leaving some genuinely useful insights on the table.
+Time tracking gets treated as a box-ticking exercise - something you do so you can bill clients accurately.
+Use it for nothing else and you’re leaving some genuinely useful insights on the table.

 Screenshot of TallyHo WeeklyIncome vs Goal bar graph on the Insights page - freelancers can easily see which weeks hit their annual financial goals